 The reading shown below is a book that is available from the UTS Library catalogue.
 It has been labelled by the instructor as a Recommended reading.
 The instructor has also noted to “read chapter 2”.

-Reading Lists’ sidebar
+Reading Lists’ main navigation

-The left sidebar includes the following links:
+The main navigation menu includes the following links:

 - Lists – Reading Lists’ home page that displays all lists for your course and lists you are watching.
 You can sort or filter the lists using the filters at the top of the page.